Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/DESIGN.md

 - Admin can login to kitchen portal
 - Order queue (filtered by order type)
 - Itemized breakdown per order
-- Ingredient inventory tracking is not integrated with order processing in this phase
+- (Out of Scope) Ingredient inventory tracking integration with order processing
-- Admin can edit menu (out of scope)
+- (Out of Scope) Admin can edit menu
 -

 ---